 UNDER THE RED & BLUE

-With its transience comes many difficulties, and life in the World of Wonders requires true dedication.
-After working non-stop for up to 14 hours, the clown and sword swallower set up their beds right onstage underneath the red and blue tent.
-They don’t have air conditioning, heat, or running water, and the only reason they have electricity is so they can light up the tent and perform late into the evening.
-There’s no privacy, which leads to the usual riffs of cramped quarters, but also to intensely loyal relationships.
-The performers say that the few that last more than a week will stay for life.
+Life in this sideshow requires true dedication.
+Performers live without many basic amenities such as air conditioning, heat, or running water; but they have electricity so they can light up the tent and perform late into the evening.
+There’s little privacy, which leads to the usual riffs of cramped quarters, but also to intensely loyal friendships and love affairs.

 The world has changed since Ward Hall began his World of Wonders show in the 1940s, and as a result, it is the last show of its kind.
 It represents a piece of American culture that is irreplaceable, even if, because of technology and changing tastes, the sideshow is no longer as popular as it once was.
 But “the strangest show on earth” will always have a universal appeal.
 As Red says with the authority of over 50 years in the business: “People always want to know the unknown, and they want to see what they fear.”